LSSTDESC/desc-prod/docker/gen3workflow/README.md

 ## Version history
 00 - LSST installation on Centos 7 plus vim.
 01 - Preceding plus the gen3 pip installs for LSST.
-02 - Preceding plus conda instal of ndctools 7.3.5
+02 - Preceding plus conda install of ndcctools 7.3.5
 03 - Same as preceding with mamba conda solver
+04 - Same as 02 except thread protections are added to startup.